This page explains how to configure billing infrastructure according to CSP-specific parameters.

 Select the Region that you want your billing infrastructure to be deployed in.
 For more information about Regions, see the AWS documentation.

 Toggle the Imported button to Yes.
-Enter your S3 Bucket Name and select the Region that the bucket was provisioned in.
+Enter your S3 Bucket Name.

 Note